Welcome to M-Fix, Est.

 Wednesday 27th August - Oulton Park (105db noise limit)

-report after each day will appear on this page.
+Full report after each day will

-is here so time to get the car work started again (in-between my usual
+April is here so time to get the

-Feed address changed - it may
+RSS Feed address changed - it may

 a server that supports rss feeds correctly (the old one

 didn't causing problems).

 New wanted advert - someone needs a set of triple weber

 carbs, inlet manifold & possibly a set of air filters

 for a V6 Essex.
 Please see marketplace wanted ads.